Edward Heath: Yachting

 Heath was a keen yachtsman.
 He bought his first yacht Morning Cloud in 1969 and won the Sydney to Hobart Yacht Race that year.
-He captained Britain's winning team for the Admiral's Cup in 1971 – while prime minister – and also captained the team in the 1979 Fastnet race.
+He captained Britain's winning team for the Admiral's Cup in 1971 – while prime minister – and also captained the team in the 1979 Fastnet Race.
 He was a member of the Broadstairs Sailing Club, where he learnt to sail on a Snipe and a Fireball before moving on to success in larger boats.

 Classical music

 Heath maintained an interest in classical music as a pianist, organist and orchestral conductor, famously installing a Steinway grand in 10 Downing Street – bought with his £450 Charlemagne Prize money, awarded for his unsuccessful efforts to bring Britain into the EEC in 1963, and chosen on the advice of his friend, the pianist Moura Lympany – and conducting Christmas carol concerts in Broadstairs every year from his teens until old age.
-Heath often played the organ for services at Holy Trinity Brompton Church in his early years.

 Heath conducted the London Symphony Orchestra, notably at a gala concert at the Royal Festival Hall in November 1971, at which he conducted Sir Edward Elgar's overture Cockaigne (In London Town).
 He also conducted the Royal Liverpool Philharmonic and the English Chamber Orchestra, as well as orchestras in Germany and the United States.
 During his premiership, Heath invited musician friends, such as Isaac Stern, Yehudi Menuhin, Clifford Curzon and the Amadeus Quartet, to perform either at Chequers or 10 Downing Street.
 Heath was the founding President of the European Community Youth Orchestra (in 1976), now the European Union Youth Orchestra.

 In 1988, Heath recorded Beethoven's Triple Concerto, Op.
 56 (with members of the Trio Zingara as soloists) and Boccherini's Cello Concerto in G major, G480.